 Mystics, yogis and sages have for thousands of years proclaimed the significance of turn your attention inward to the realm of thoughts, sensations and emotions, also known as meditation.

-Recently the authentic benefits of meditation has taken the world of science (neuroscience, biology and psychology) by storm.
+In modern times the benefits of meditation has taken the world of science, mostly neuroscience, biology and psychology, by storm.

 Some of the more notable benefits of meditation are: